 Collecting 2458EX is a Big Deal among some collectors because of the existence of a one-page insert associated with the record.
 And I say “associated with” instead of “belonging with” because the authenticity of this item has been disputed for decades.

-I address the arguments for and against the legitimacy of this item in a separate article, “Mysterious Insert Associated With Export-Only ‘My Boy’ (RCA 2458EX Part 2).”
+I address the arguments for and against the legitimacy of this item in a separate article, “Valuable Insert Associated With Elvis Presley’s ‘My Boy’ May Be Bootleg.”

 To read that article, click here.